tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-23-new-podcast-write-the-docs-community.md

 Although we'll be the core co-hosts, we're also planning to rotate in other WTD community members as well.
 Right now the podcast is in its early stages, and we have just one episode recorded.

 The podcast is a group effort, with everyone pitching in, from the recording to the post-editing to the website and more.
-I helped build the site, so I'll mention a few details here.

 ## Building the podcast site

+I helped build the site, so I wanted to mention a few details here.
 To build the site, we started with this [Soundcast HTML theme](http://preview.themeforest.net/item/soundcast-podcast-responsive-theme/full_screen_preview/15691831?_ga=1.186618985.1798318015.1478823039).
 I then converted it to Jekyll.
 The conversion to Jekyll is surprisingly simple.
 At some point I want to write a more detailed guide on how to convert a site to Jekyll, but basically converting an HTML site to Jekyll involves the following:

 * Add a _config.yml file to the project.
 * Define a layout in the _layouts folder.